ConvivioTeam/Convivio-Site/README.md

 Request review by another colleague.

 Wait for the changes to be a approved and merged in.
-Netlify will then automatically deploy them to production.
+Netlify will then automatically deploy them to production with the command: `npm run start`

 ## Folder structure

 ### Top level files

 Build related files, you shouldn't have to edit these files unless you're working on the build process of the site.

 ### source